averni/munin-solr/README.md

     ln -s /usr/share/munin/plugins/solr_.py /etc/munin/plugins/solr_numdocs_core_1

-To enable qps check on the select handler for core_1
+To enable qps check on the select handler for core_1 you have to define an alias for every handler in the munin-node file as for the example and then

     ln -s /usr/share/munin/plugins/solr_.py /etc/munin/plugins/solr_qps_core_1_select
+    ln -s /usr/share/munin/plugins/solr_.py /etc/munin/plugins/solr_qps_select

 ### Checks available: